 Rear panel ready to go back on.

-Getting awning rails ready to go back on
+Getting awning rails ready to go back on :

 I managed to clean up the awning rails after removing them.
 The W4 mastic on a roll sealant was relatively easy to clean off.
 However it took forever to get it all off.
-The sealant that seems like it was Soudal Fixall Hi Tack (or other similar equivalent) that was also used in some places, well this was very difficult to get off.
+The sealant that seems like it was something like Soudal Fixall High Tack (or other similar equivalent) that was also used in some places, well this was very difficult to get off.
 I persevered and got it off.

 I used white spirit to dissolve the W4 mastic on a roll when cleaning them up.
 However before adding the new W4 I used Methylated Spirit to clean off the oily residue left behind by the White Spirit.
 This also has to be done when cleaning the place on the caravan where the rail is going on.